Enkiro/rsschool-cv/CV.md

   * **GIT**

 ## Work experience
-Now I work in the technical support service
+Now I work in the technical support service.
 ## Education
 * **Peter the Great St.Petersburg Polytechnic University (SPbPU)**
   + Specialty: Economics and management at the enterprise of mechanical engineering